 Makizushi is a type of Japanese sushi roll filled with various fillings.
-The term makizushi refers to the fact that the sushi is rolled: maki means "to roll" and zushi is the conjugated version of the word "sushi".
+The term makizushi refers to the fact that the sushi is rolled—maki means "to roll," and zushi is the conjugated version of the word "sushi."
 Makizushi is the best-known type of sushi outside of Japan.
 It's common for people to use the term maki sushi when referring to makizushi.
 This is primarily a mistake in pronunciation and spelling—an easy one to make, given these rolls are a type of sushi.

 Makizushi and norimaki are often used interchangeably as a general category for sushi rolls.
 They can also refer to larger or fatter sushi rolls, such as futomaki.
 On the other hand, thin sushi rolls are referred to as hosomaki or thin sushi rolls.
 Hosomaki typically have only one filling ingredient.

-To make makizushi, sushi rice and various ingredients are rolled in nori then sliced into bite-sized pieces.
+To make makizushi, various ingredients are rolled with sushi rice in nori and then sliced into bite-sized pieces.
 They're meant to be eaten in a single bite and are often dipped in soy sauce.
-It's also common to serve the rolls with wasabi (Japanese spicy horseradish) and a pickled ginger known as gari shoga.
+It's also common to serve the rolls with wasabi (Japanese spicy horseradish) and pickled ginger known as gari shoga.

 Variations of Makizushi

 The most important element in makizushi is the rice.
-You should only use sushi rice because it is stickier than other rice and will not fall apart in the rolls.
+You should only use sushi rice, as it is stickier than other types and will not fall apart in the rolls.